Master of Business (Research)

 Enter the captcha

 The Master of Business (Research) is an advanced coursework and research program in organisational leadership.
-Coursework will consist of research training units followed by an 18-month masters thesis.
-The course offers progression to the PhD program.
+The coursework component comprises one semester of study in leadership/management and research preparation, followed by a research thesis.
+Successful completion of the Master of Business (Research) enables progression into the PhD in Organisational Leadership.

 Reasons to choose this program: